sinjab/mcp-lancedb/README.md

-# MCP LanceDB
+# LanceDB MCP Server

-A production-ready Python package that provides a serverless MCP (Model Context Protocol) server implementation for LanceDB integration with Claude.
-It enables efficient storage and retrieval of vector embeddings for documents using LanceDB's vector database capabilities.
+A **production-ready**, serverless MCP server that uses LanceDB to store and retrieve data.
+This implementation provides comprehensive table management, document operations, and advanced search capabilities with enterprise-grade optimizations.

 ## Features